RHODA-lab/rhoda-ci-1/README.md

      cp test-variables.yaml.example test-variables.yaml
      ```

-  1. Edit the test variables file to include information required for this test run.
+  2. Edit the test variables file to include information required for this test run.
      You will need to add info required for test execution:

-     * Openshift Console URL
+     * Openshift Console URL (Should be an OCP Cluster or a Cluster with default Namespace "_openshift-dbaas-operator_")
      * Test user credentials
      * Browser webdriver to use for testing

-  1. Run this script that will create the virtual environment, install the required packages and kickoff the Robot test suite
+  3. Run this script which will create the virtual environment, install the required packages and kickoff the Robot test suite
     ```bash
     sh run_robot_test.sh
     ```
     This script is a wrapper for creating the python virtual environment and running the Robot Framework CLI.
-You can run any of the test cases by creating the python virual environment, install the packages in requirements.txt and running the `robot` command directly
+You can run any of the test cases by creating the python virtual environment, install the packages in requirements.txt and running the `robot` command directly.
+    To understand the various possible inputs to run_robot_test.sh, run it with _-h_ flag
+    ```
+    sh run_robot_test.sh -h
+    ```

+##### NOTE:
+The code on this branch has been aligned to work with an OCP Cluster or a cluster whose default Namespace for RHODA Operator is _openshift-dbaas-operator_.
+Make sure you are providing appropriate Console URL to avoid false failures

 # Contributing